chrislyons-dev/bond-math/docs/reference/pricing.md

-# ☕ Java: _Pricing Engine_ — “Discounting engine for projected cashflows”
+# 🐍 Python: _Pricing Engine_ — "Discounting engine for projected cashflows"

 **Purpose:** Take a **set of dated cashflows** and a **discount curve** and return **present value (PV)** results.